Jessiejxliu/NYC-Taxi-Fare-Predictions/README.md

-# Santander-Value-Prediction-Challenge
+# NYC Taxi Fare Prediction
-Predict transaction values for potential customers
+Predict the fare amount (inclusive of tolls) for a taxi ride in New York City given the pickup and dropoff locations.